I’ve always wanted a studio, but my friends want to move into a 4-bedroom TSC apartment. What should I do?

 A lot of habits are hard to see, but over time, habits become routines.
 Think about the daily routines you have.
 What do you do before work?
 After you get home?
 During Zoom class?
 Before living with roommates, I had no idea how much stuff I left around my living space without giving a second thought.
 Even if it's for a small period of time, leaving things where they're not supposed to be or leaving things unfinished can impede on other people who share the space.

 You should also consider how often you're home.
-If all of your classes are online and your apartment's near TCC, you might spend a good chunk of the week in the living or bedroom.
+If all of your classes are online and your apartment's near TSC, you might spend a good chunk of the week in the living or bedroom.
 If you work a nine to five in addition to in-person classes, you might only come home to sleep!
 Ask yourself, how much time every week will you be spending at home?
 Do you see yourself filling up free time at the fitness center, or filling up at your fridge between classes?
 A studio apartment not only works for introverts, but also offers an inexpensive, moldable alternative for people who need quiet time when they're not on-the-go.

 Bad Day